w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ##  Keep content clear and concise

-Write in short, clear sentences and paragraphs.
+Write in short, clear sentences and paragraphs, as appropriate for the context.
 Front-load important messages.
 Split complex prose into a few short sentences.
 Try and keep paragraphs to a single idea.

 {::nomarkdown}
 <%= example %>